Economic Growth, Regulatory Relief, and Consumer Protection Act

-Specifically, the bill raised the threshold from $50 billion to $250 billion under which banks are deemed too big to fail.
+Specifically, the bill raised the asset threshold for a bank to be considered too big to fail from $50 billion to $250 billion.
 For the vast majority of banks, the bill cut back on requirements for reporting of mortgage loan data.
 The bill also eliminated the Volcker Rule for small banks with less than $10 billion in assets.

 The Act was the most significant change to U.S. banking regulations since Dodd–Frank.

 Legislative history

 In the House, the bill passed by a 258-159 vote with support from all but one Republican (the exception being Walter B. Jones Jr.) and 33 out of 193 Democrats.
 In the Senate, the bill passed by a 67-31 vote with support from all Republicans and 17 out of 47 Democrats.
 Within the Democratic caucuses, progressives strongly opposed the bill.

 Barney Frank's views

-Barney Frank, leading co-sponsor of Dodd-Frank, has described the $50 billion dollar threshold for systemically important financial institutions requiring greater supervision as a mistake.
+Barney Frank, leading co-sponsor of Dodd-Frank, described the $50 billion dollar threshold for systemically important financial institutions requiring greater supervision as a mistake.
 Chris Dodd said in 2018 that this limit was lower than he would have preferred even at the time of drafting, but was imposed under pressure from Republican legislators to place substantial constraints on institutions too big to fail.
 Frank had repeatedly advocated for raising the threshold to $100-125 billion.
 In 2018 he at times objected that the $250 billion threshold of the EGRRCPA was too high, but also at times expressed support for the change and stated that the high threshold wasn't a problem because "The bill does allow the regulators that do the extra scrutiny to reach a bank that has less than $250 billion in assets if they think they should."

 Frank supported EGRRCPA's provisions exempting financial institutions under $10 billion from the Volcker Rule, and its relaxing of qualified mortgage requirements for small banks.

 Frank also opposed several provisions of the EGRRCPA, namely the decreased mortgage discrimination reporting requirements under the Home Mortgage Disclosure Act, the decreased regulation of large foreign banks with smaller presence in the United States, and limits on Financial Stability Oversight Council discretionary supervisory authority.